Golden Agri Resources Ltd

 120. Commitment to no use of paraquat applies to all suppliers?

-The company's commitment for suppliers states 'We will stop the use of paraquat'.
+The company's commitment for the suppliers states 'We will stop the use of paraquat'.
 It is unclear if this has been implemented by all suppliers.

 121. Commitment to no use of World Health Organisation (WHO) Class 1A and 1B pesticides?